 If the AP MLD does not accept the request, it may suggest an alternative ML configuration by setting the Status Code field in the ML Configuration Response frame to REFUSED_WITH_SUGGESTED_LINKS, and including in the response frame a Reconfiguration variant Multi-Link element that includes a recommended AP for each non-AP STA connection request present in the ML Configuration Request frame.
 For each non-AP STA in the recommended ML configuration, the Reconfiguration variant Multi-Link element shall include a Per-STA Profile subelement constructed as follows:

-The Link ID subfield in the Per-STA Control field shall identify the AP that the STA is connected to at the time of sending the response frame, or (for new STAs) the AP that the non-AP MLD had requested to connect the STA to.
+The Link ID subfield in the Per-STA Control field shall identify the AP that the STA is associated with at the time of sending the response frame, or (for new links) the AP that the non-AP MLD had requested to associate the STA with.

 If the AP MLD is recommending deletion of the link to the non-AP STA, it shall set the Complete Profile subfield to 0, and the New Link ID subfield to 15.
 The Per-STA Profile subelement shall not include any other fields or elements.